-The Bible is filled with many examples of Biblical studs being double-minded: Adam and Eve eating the apple; Abraham lying about Sarah being his sister and later sleeping with Hagar; David, taking Bathsheba, then killing off Uriah; Jonah traveling in the opposite direction of Nineveh; Peter denying Christ even after being warned by Christ himself!
+Spiritual double mindedness isn’t a new phenomenon, it goes back to Bible times.
+The Bible is filled with examples of Biblical studs being double-minded: Adam and Eve eating the apple; Abraham lying about Sarah being his sister and later sleeping with Hagar; David, taking Bathsheba, then killing off Uriah; Jonah traveling in the opposite direction of Nineveh; Peter denying Christ even after being warned by Christ himself!

-You see, double-mindedness comes from the brainwashing and deception of Satan.
-He wants to distort your lenses.
-He knows perception is the most important of the 6 components of every decision you make each day.
+Double mindedness is one of the devil’s favorite tools.
+Evil wants to distort your lenses.
+He knows perception is a most important component in decision making.
 You have to be diligent in all your decisions, slowing down your mind, taking every thought captive, and maintaining your focus on reality and the truth.
-Then single-mindedness becomes rather simple.
-I am serious when I say that.
+If you do that, single-mindedness becomes rather simple.

-Today, submit to a checkup.
-Examine whether you are trying to serve 2 masters, God and yourself.
+Today, ask yourself whether you are trying to serve two masters, God, and yourself.
 Thankfully, God has provided the remedy through his Son, Jesus.
-You see, God has done for us what we could not do for ourselves.
+God has done for us what we could not do for ourselves.
 He saves, justifies, sanctifies, and empowers us to live for Him through His Spirit.
-But God won’t do for us what we can do for ourselves, namely, building our character by making our own free will choices.
+But God won’t do for us what we can do for ourselves, namely, making our own free will choices.
 Choosing to live Godly lives, and have Christ’s mind and purpose is your decision, so choose well.

-Father God, I know I am double-minded more than admit, if not on the outside, then often on the inside.
+Father God, I know I am double minded more than I admit, if not on the outside, then often on the inside.
 Help develop eyes that really see the truth, so I can test, realize, and reject the counterfeits to Your love and blessings in my life.
-Give me peace to endure the trials and resist my double-minded generated impulses to take shortcuts and detours from the path You have designed for my ultimate fulfillment.
-Help us to live today for You, so we prevent the condition of being double-minded.
-We ask this in the strong name of Jesus.
-And all God’s children say – AMEN!
+Give me peace to endure the trials and resist my double minded impulses to take shortcuts and detours from the path You have designed for my ultimate fulfillment.
+Help me to live today for You.
+I ask this in the strong name of Jesus, in whose name I pray – AMEN!

 “Why are you downcast, O my soul?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise Him, my Savior and my God.”
 Psalm 42:5